Thursday, September 11, 2025

 Of course fire quivers differently

 than we do.
-It fills the spaces
+It can fill the blanks,

-between words with light or
+between bodies with light or

-a flight we thought was silence,
+a reflection we thought was silence,

-is door the wrong word?
+Or is door the wrong portal?
 Perhaps

 more like a window through which